psd-tools/psd-tools/README.rst

     Unfortunately I don't have a license for Adobe Photoshop and use GIMP for testing; PNG screenshots may be necessary in cases where GIMP fails.

-In order to run tests, make sure PIL/Pillow is built with LittleCMS support, install `tox <http://tox.testrun.org>`_ and type
+In order to run tests, make sure PIL/Pillow is built with LittleCMS or LittleCMS2 support, install `tox <http://tox.testrun.org>`_ and type

 ::